thephilipjones/thephilipjones.com/src/posts/portfolio/2021-12-thephilipjones.com.md

 I haven't really touched it since then, and I needed to set up the dev environment on my shiny new MacBook Pro.
 In the spirit of continuous improvement, I wanted to rethink what I was communicating anyway.

+## Tech refresh

 It's 2021, and I did _not_ want to rely on Ruby anymore.
 (And I did _not_ want to admit that I used to use jQuery.)
 I wanted to prioritize the Portfolio, and minimize the Resume.

-I spent several hours learning the latest and greatest and settled on [Eleventy](https://www.11ty.dev) and [JAMstack](https://jamstack.com).
+I spent several hours evaluating what of today's technology fit my use case, and settled on [Eleventy](https://www.11ty.dev) with [JAMstack](https://jamstack.com).
 I setup NPM through my newly [customized ZSH]() and deployed []() for the initial template.
 I customized a little of everything to learn how it all fit together.
-Really enjoying learning Tailwind, PostCSS, and Nunjucks after these few years .
+Really enjoying learning the latest and greatest (Tailwind, PostCSS, and Nunjucks) after letting the site coast for a few years.

 So, here it is.
 Building a Portfolio site as a portfolio exercise.
 How meta.